Nathan Bedford Forrest: Business ventures

-As a former enslaver, Forrest experienced the abolition of slavery at the war's end as a major financial setback.
+As a former slave owner and slave trader, Forrest experienced the abolition of slavery at the war's end as a major financial setback.
 During the war, he became interested in the area around Crowley's Ridge and took up civilian life in 1865 in Memphis, Tennessee.
 In 1866, Forrest and C.C.
 McCreanor contracted to finish the Memphis & Little Rock Railroad, including a right-of-way that passed over the ridge.
 The ridgetop commissary he built as a provisioning store for the 1,000 Irish laborers hired to lay the rails became the nucleus of a town, which most residents called "Forrest's Town" and which was incorporated as Forrest City, Arkansas in 1870.

 The historian Court Carney writes that Forrest was not universally popular in the white Memphis community: he alienated many of the city's business people in his commercial dealings and was criticized for questionable business practices that caused him to default on debts.

 He later found employment at the Selma-based Marion & Memphis Railroad and eventually became the company president.
 He was not as successful in railroad promotion as in war, and, under his direction, the company went bankrupt.
 Nearly ruined as the result of this failure, Forrest spent his final days running an eight-hundred-acre farm on land he leased on President's Island in the Mississippi River, where he and his wife lived in a log cabin.
 There, with the labor of over a hundred prison convicts, he grew corn, potatoes, vegetables, and cotton profitably, but his health steadily declined.
+In May 1877, Forrest's use of convict labor was described as indistinguishable from slavery, in its use of bloodhounds, shotgun-wielding guards, and corporal punishment.
+Critics also argued it was unjust and exploitative: "The convict farmer has a financial interest in the conviction of as many persons as he may need...and the obsequious and corrupt myrmidons and magistrates of the law can readily supply the demand at a short notice in a country where the unprotected negro is left to steal or starve."